-- 1. Revise the land use zoning of the village centre (Lot 1 DP 374196, Lot 2 DP 374196, Lot 2 DP 207756) to existing and future expansion of the local centre to B1 Neighbourhood Centre zone and amend the TLEP land use zoning, height map, lot size map, FSR map accordingly. - Revise the landuse zoning of residential areas surrounding the local centre (Lots 1 and 2 DP 557399, Lots 11, 12, 13, 17, 18, 19, 20 DP 14141 and Lot 1 DP 207756) to reflect the existing and desire future character low density to R2 Low Density Residential Zone and amend the TLEP land use zoning, height map, lot size map, FSR map accordingly. - 3.
-Ensure that the Cudgera Creek foreshore contributes to protecting the integrity of the estuary ecology. - 4.
-Retain and improve the natural setting along the creek. - 5.
-Ensure that the Creek Foreshore Park and the headland retain their current uses and current amenity whilst ensuring that the natural environment is protected. - 6.
-Enhance and rejuvenate planted areas to provide additional areas of shade and shelter in the park. - 7.
-Improve pedestrian amenity along the Tweed Coast Road by slowing traffic. - 8.
-Ensure residential streets continue to provide a quality pedestrian experience. - 9.
-Improve the retail centre by providing additional retail space and outdoor dining opportunities. - 10.
-Preclude large commercial buildings whilst providing some additional retail in keeping with the requirements and scale of a small coastal settlement. - 11.
-Ensure only small structures are allowed on the caravan park. - 12.
-Retain current uses on the caravan park. - 13.
-Ensure any changes to the caravan park, either minor (such as fences) or major (such as buildings) do not affect views within the precinct. - 14.
-Ensure appropriate designs for flood affected land. - 15.
-Ensure buildings complement the identified views and vistas. - 16.
-Ensure new developments along Young Street retain and replant vegetation within the street reserve and within front setbacks to result in the street having a green and natural appearance. - 17.
-Ensure well landscaped front setbacks along Tweed Coast Road. - 18.
-Avoid buildings that predominantly use unclad concrete and glass elevations. - 19.
-Avoid long blank facades. - 20.
-Ensure all new buildings either commercial or residential provide quality elevations and address streets, corner locations and public places such as reserves and parks. - 21.
-Encourage the use of coastal materials and building massing that results in broken down forms that provide quality residential amenity and improve environmental conditions inside and outside the building. - 22.
+- 1. Ensure that the Cudgera Creek foreshore contributes to protecting the integrity of the estuary ecology. - 2.
+Retain and improve the natural setting along the creek. - 3.
+Ensure that the Creek Foreshore Park and the headland retain their current uses and current amenity whilst ensuring that the natural environment is protected. - 4.
+Enhance and rejuvenate planted areas to provide additional areas of shade and shelter in the park. - 5.
+Improve pedestrian amenity along the Tweed Coast Road by slowing traffic. - 6.
+Ensure residential streets continue to provide a quality pedestrian experience. - 7.
+Improve the retail centre by providing additional retail space and outdoor dining opportunities. - 8.
+Preclude large commercial buildings whilst providing some additional retail in keeping with the requirements and scale of a small coastal settlement. - 9.
+Ensure only small structures are allowed on the caravan park. - 10.
+Retain current uses on the caravan park. - 11.
+Ensure any changes to the caravan park, either minor (such as fences) or major (such as buildings) do not affect views within the precinct. - 12.
+Ensure appropriate designs for flood affected land. - 13.
+Ensure buildings complement the identified views and vistas. - 14.
+Ensure new developments along Young Street retain and replant vegetation within the street reserve and within front setbacks to result in the street having a green and natural appearance. - 15.
+Ensure well landscaped front setbacks along Tweed Coast Road. - 16.
+Avoid buildings that predominantly use unclad concrete and glass elevations. - 17.
+Avoid long blank facades. - 18.
+Ensure all new buildings either commercial or residential provide quality elevations and address streets, corner locations and public places such as reserves and parks. - 19.
+Encourage the use of coastal materials and building massing that results in broken down forms that provide quality residential amenity and improve environmental conditions inside and outside the building. - 20.
 Ensure building types support housing choice and affordable housing options throughout the settlement.